 DAY 3 - EXOTIC TASTINGS, COSMOPOLITAN JERUSALEM, HOLOCAUST MEMORIAL, AND JEWISH RELIGIOUS MANUSCRIPTS

 The third day begins with our outings to the Yad Vashem – a World Holocaust remembrance center, started as just a Holocaust history museum on top of Mount Herzl now it’s a whole museum center, build in many locations with multiple monuments created to educate and spread awareness about the human cruelty that took place in the 20th century.
-This day we will visit the major historical milestones such as The Children Memorial, The Hall of Remembrance, the Museum of Holocaust Art, and see many sculptures and art installations at the site.
+On this day we will visit the major historical milestones such as The Children Memorial, The Hall of Remembrance, and the Museum of Holocaust Art, and see many sculptures and art installations at the site.

 Visiting Yad Vad Vashem is a must in the Jewish heritage tour in Israel this is my personal opinion.

-The weather in Jerusalem is changing but if the forecast will be positive we will go to the open-air museums that are part of the Memorial: Valley of Communities and Synagogues, research Institute and its private archives, local library, and publishing house where you can purchase thematic literature in various languages from journals of Survivors to newly published research papers from world-class historians, we could also take a look at the building where till this day people learning to prevent future conflicts by studying past war history – the International School for Holocaust Studies Educational Centre.
+The weather in Jerusalem is changing but if the forecast will be positive we will go to the open-air museums that are part of the Memorial: Valley of Communities and Synagogues, Research Institute and its private archives, the local library, and publishing house where you can purchase thematic literature in various languages from journals of Survivors to newly published research papers from world-class historians, we could also take a look at the building where till this day people learning to prevent future conflicts by studying past war history – the International School for Holocaust Studies Educational Centre.

 Further to relieve stress and remind ourselves about the precious moments in life we will go to the exoticMahane Yehuda Market – an ancient street market full of delicious homemade dishes and small antique stores that manifest the multicultural spirit of Jerusalem.
 During the customary Israeli lunch that is included in the Jewish heritage travel package, I will recommend you a few traditional treats based on my expression of you and try to guess your typical restaurant order, these delicious nibbles will remind you how it’s important to live in the moment.